gibsonmurray/avita/README.md

 ## TODO

 -   [ ] animation integration with GSAP
+-   [ ] run each component function only when routed to
 -   [ ] Prettier plugin
 -   [ ] Icon integration
 -   [ ] Markdown support